 Fear & Greed Index – Investor Sentiment

-Fear & Greed Index – Investor Sentiment With the Fear & Greed Index at 23, sentiment remains cautious — market participants are watchful, not terrified.
+Fear & Greed Index – Investor Sentiment With the Fear & Greed Index down at 19, markets have slipped back into extreme fear.
+Traders are on edge, some already slamming the panic button, a setup contrarian investors tend to watch closely.
 Image: Cable News Network

 NAAIM Exposure Index – Investor Sentiment

-NAAIM Exposure Index – Investor Sentiment At 87.87, the NAAIM Exposure Index leaves little room for doubt: active managers are firmly in risk-on mode — clear evidence that Wall Street’s animal spirits are very much alive.
-The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by…
+NAAIM Exposure Index – Investor Sentiment With the index at 66.99, active managers are stepping back from U.S. equities, a retreat from recent peaks as a wave of caution moves through the market.
+The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM members.
+Image:…

 Investor Sentiment – U.S. Market Greed/Fear Index